A colourful classification of (quasi) root systems and hyperplane arrangements: Classification of quotients

+(Recall we assume there are no bipartite components, so the vectors~\eqref{eq:kernel_basis_2} are no longer relevant.) \end{proof}

-As a corollary we not only derive the type-$A$ case of \S~\ref{sec:type_A}, where the quotient root systems are still root systems, but also verify that this is false in general: the quotient graph is \emph{not} always a crystallograph, e.g. for $\mc G' \sse \mc G^{D_4}$, embedded as a subgraph with one red component on two nodes and two trivial components---corresponding to the root-system inclusion $A_1 \sse D_4$:
+As a corollary we not only derive the type-$A$ case of \S~\ref{sec:type_A}, where the quotient root systems are still root systems, but also verify that this is false in general: the quotient graph is \emph{not} always a crystallograph, e.g. in the following situation---corresponding to the root-system inclusion $A_1 \sse D_4$:

 In this case the resulting arrangement consists of seven hyperplanes in $\mb C^3$, so it is \emph{not} crystallographic (cf. \S~\ref{sec:arrangements}).

 Nonetheless the algorithm of Def.~\ref{def:quotient_graph} yields the general way to encode all (sub)quotients of classical irreducible root systems, and moreover it is possible to explicitly describe the class of bichromatic graphs one obtains.